 Advanced photographic skills developed through photography projects enhanced by digital imaging software and techniques.
 Students will learn to apply a state of the art digital graphics program and selectively modify, enhance, and combine photographs to create images that communicate aesthetically and effectively.
-Students are expected to provide their own camera, film, and paper.
-A digital camera, though helpful, is not required, as photographs may be scanned.
+Students are expected to provide their own SLR camera.
+Students may use a digital camera, but it is not required, as negatives may be scanned.
 Lab fee.
 Fall, Spring, Summer.
 Prerequisite: ART 2314.